Differentiable Evolutionary Reinforcement Learning: Preliminary Experiments -- Feasibility and Generality

-In this section, we present a preliminary experiment designed to investigate the capacity of our proposed Meta-Reward mechanism to simulate and potentially enhance standard outcome-based rewards.
-Specifically, we utilize a computational graph parameterized by a small set of weights to derive a reward function, which is then utilized to train the inner-loop model.
+We present a preliminary experiment to investigate the capacity of our proposed bi-level training framework (\method).
+We aim to address two research questions: \textbf{(1) Is the Meta-Optimizer indeed able to learn a dedicated and concrete reward function better than standard outcome rewards?
+(2) Is our \method generalizable to other model architecture and training frameworks? } We utilize a computational graph as the Meta-Optimizer, parameterized by a small set of weights (\textit{i.e.,} 12 parameters in total) to derive a reward function, which is then utilized to train the inner-loop model (Figure \ref{fig:preliminary}).